 - Preheat the oven to 375°F. Line a baking sheet with parchment paper.

-- In a large bowl, whisk together all-purpose flour, salt, and baking soda.
+- In a large bowl, whisk together 1/2 cup all-purpose flour, 1/4 tsp salt, and 1/4 tsp baking soda.
 Set aside.

-- Melt butter in a skillet over medium heat, swirling the pan occasionally.
+- Melt 3 tbsp unsalted butter in a skillet over medium heat, swirling the pan occasionally.
 Continue to cook until the liquid is golden brown and has a nutty aroma, 1 to 2 minutes.
 Immediately transfer the butter to a large bowl.

-- In the same bowl, stir in oil, brown sugar, and granulated sugar.
+- In the same bowl, stir in 1 tbsp vegetable oil, 1/4 cup brown sugar, and 1/8 cup granulated sugar.
 Whisk until well combined.

-- Add egg, vanilla, and cinnamon, use a spatula to whisk until the mixture is smooth.
+- Add 1 egg, 1/2 tsp vanilla extract, and 1/8 tsp ground cinnamon, use a spatula to whisk until the mixture is smooth.
 Stir in the flour mixture until fully incorporated, about 1 minute.
-Then add oats and raisins, and mix until combined.
+Then add 4 oz old-fashioned rolled oats and 1/4 cup raisins, and mix until combined.
 The mixture should be a little stiff.